betran06/Enterprise-Asset-Management/README.md

 </p>

-# 🧾 Sistem Informasi Inventaris Aset Kantor
+# 🧾 Enterprise Asset Management System

-This project is a **Web-Based Office Asset Inventory Management** System developed using **Laravel 10**.
+Enterprise Asset Management System (EAMS) is a web-based application developed using Laravel 10 to manage company office assets efficiently and securely.

-The application is designed to help companies manage **asset registration, tracking, depreciation calculation, and reporting**, while recording all system activities through an advanced **Audit Trail** feature.
+This system provides comprehensive asset registration, QR code tracking, depreciation calculation, audit trail logging, and role-based access control.
+It is designed to support asset lifecycle management, compliance monitoring, and structured reporting within an organization.

 ---